-Nationality: UK/EU applicants and international applicants are eligible to apply for this scholarship programme.
+Nationality: UK/EU applicants and international applicants are eligible to apply for this application programme.

 College Admission Requirement

-- Entrance Requirements: Applicants must have an undergraduate degree with first class honours from a UK university or an equivalent international qualification; and a Masters degree in a field of study relevant to their proposed doctoral research.
+- Entrance Requirements: Applicants must have an undergraduate degree with first-class honors from a UK university or an equivalent international qualification; and a Masters degree in a field of study relevant to their proposed doctoral research.

 English Language Requirements: All students entering the University must provide evidence that they can use English well enough to study effectively at St Andrew’s.

 How to Apply: Apply for a research course at St Andrew’s, following the general advice on applying for research degree programmes.